-This beautiful downtown vaudeville playhouse built in 1913-14, originally seating 1,000 has been almost completely restored.
+This beautiful downtown vaudeville playhouse built in 1913-14, originally seating 1,000, the Playhouse was opened on January 15, 1915.

 Originally, the town of Rutland sat on the rail line connecting Boston and Montreal, and was a benefactor from the top name talent that would stop to play this house while making the trip.

 When built, this venue was said to have been one of the finest in the country.

 It was used as a movie theatre as part of the Paramount New England chain from June 29, 1931.
 On August 9, 1972 it became The Movies which closed in 1981.
 The building fell into disrepair, until a community grass-roots campaign spent 10 years during the 1990’s raising the funds to buy the building and restore it to opening day splendor.